-Exhibit 22 and Exhibit 23 (A-E) highlight the following comparatively unfavorable indicators:
+Exhibit 22 and Exhibit 23 (A-E) highlights the following comparatively unfavorable indicators:

-- Mental health days (physically unhealthy days) were reported higher than the state average (4.2) for all seven Virginia counties. - Poor physical health days were reported higher for Page, Shenandoah and Warren counties, and Winchester City than the state average of 3.7 in Virginia, and Grant, Hampshire and Hardy counties in West Virginia (5.3). - Poor health days (percent fair/poor) were reported higher for Frederick, Page, Shenandoah and Warren counties, and Winchester City than the state average of 16 percent, and Grant, Hampshire, and Hardy counties in West Virginia (24%). - Adult smoking in Clarke, Frederick, Page, Rappahannock, Shenandoah and Warren counties and Winchester City is higher than state average. - Adult obesity in Frederick, Page, Shenandoah and Warren counties and Winchester City in Virginia, and Grant County in West Virginia reported adult obesity rates higher than state average. - Physical inactivity was reported higher than the Virginia average of 25 percent for six out of the seven Virginia counties, and four out of seven counties reported higher than the West Virginia average of 30 percent. - Counties that reported higher access to exercise opportunities included Winchester City in Virginia, and Grant and Hardy counties in West Virginia. - Clarke, Page, Rappahannock, Shenandoah and Warren counties reported higher percentages of excessive drinking than the state average of 17 percent, and in West Virginia, Berkeley, Jefferson, Mineral and Morgan counties reported higher percentages of excessive drinking than the state average of 15 percent. - Alcohol-impaired driving deaths were reported higher that state averages for Frederick County in Virginia, and Berkeley, Hampshire, and Morgan counties in West Virginia. - Teen birth rates were higher in Frederick, Page, Shenandoah and Warren counties and Winchester City than the state average in Virginia, and Grant, Hampshire, and Hardy counties reported higher than the state average in West Virginia. - Sexually transmitted infections were reported higher in Winchester City. - Uninsured percentages were higher than the Virginia state average (9%) for Page, Rappahannock, Shenandoah, Warren, and Winchester City. - The need of primary care physicians, dentists, and mental health providers was higher than the state average for the entire SMH community. - Preventable hospital stay rate is higher than the state average for Frederick, Page, Shenandoah, Warren, and Winchester City in Virginia. - The highest unemployment rates for SMH's community was in Page County - Higher percent of children reported in poverty for Page County. - Children in single households was reported higher for Warren County. - Injury death rate was reported higher for all seven of the Virginia counties. - Percent of workforce that drives alone to work in Page and Shenandoah were higher than the state average. - Percent of workforce that commutes alone, and drives more than 30 minutes was reported higher for Page, Shenandoah, and Warren counties in Virginia.
+- Mental health days (physically unhealthy days) were reported higher than the state average (4.2) for all seven Virginia counties. - Poor physical health days were reported higher for Page, Shenandoah, and Warren counties than the state average of 3.7 in Virginia. - Poor health days (percent fair/poor) were reported higher for Page, Shenandoah, and Warren counties. - Adult smoking in Page, Rappahannock, Shenandoah, and Warren counties is higher than state average. - Adult obesity in Page, Shenandoah, and Warren counties in Virginia reported adult obesity rates higher than state average (Exhibit 23). - Physical Inactivity was reported higher than the Virginia average of 25 percent for six out of the seven Virginia counties. - Page, Rappahannock, Shenandoah, and Warren counties reported higher percentages of excessive drinking than the state average of 17 percent. - Teen birth rates were higher in Page, Shenandoah, and Warren counties higher than the state average of 15 in Virginia. - Uninsured percentages were higher than the Virginia state average (9%) for Page, Rappahannock, Shenandoah, and Warren counties. - The need of primary care physicians, dentists, and mental health providers were higher that the state average for all counties within PMH's community. - Preventable hospital stay rate is higher than the state average of (3896) for Page, Shenandoah, and Warren counties. - The highest unemployment rates for PMC's community was in Page County, - Higher percent of children reported in poverty was from Page County. - Children in single households were reported higher for Warren County. - Injury death rate was reported higher for all four of the counties in PMH's community. - Severe housing problems were reported for Rappahannock County. - The percent of workforce that drives alone to work in Page and Shenandoah counties in Virginia was higher than the state average. - The percent of workforce that commute alone, and drive more than 30 minutes reported for Page, Rappahannock, Shenandoah, and Warren counties was higher than the Virginia average.

-9. Virginia Department of Health
+Virginia Department of Health

 The Virginia Department of Health (VDH) maintains a data warehouse that includes indicators regarding a number of health issues.
-In Exhibits 24 through 29, cells in the tables below are shaded if the mortality rate for a county or health district in the SMH community exceeded the Virginia average for that condition by more than ten percent.
+In Exhibits 24 through 29, cells in the tables below are shaded if the mortality rate for a county or health district in the WMH community exceeded the Virginia average for that condition by more than ten percent.
 In some cases, data from VDH are presented by health district.